CSaratakij/MainBlog/content/projects/Doppelganger.md

 To mask character within the frame, I use the built in Sprite Mask.

-The sprite of mask itself is just a one unit sprite that scale its size to match the focus size at runtime.
+The sprite of mask itself is just a one unit sprite that scale its size to match the focus frame size at runtime.

 The solid frame is a built in Unity Line Renderer.